In this article, I want to share with you my five tips for practicing the drums and cutting through the information overload:

 I think Benny is an amazing drummer, but that didn’t just come to him without hard practice.
 I actually think he’s just damn good at practicing and being super efficient with his time, which turned him into an incredible drummer.

 So before you sit down at your drums, plan out exactly what you are going to do.
-If you want to just play around for a bit, then at least plan that (not what you’re going to do, but the fact that you’re just going to experiment for awhile).
+If you want to just play around for a bit, then at least plan to do that (not what you’re going to do, but the fact that you’re just going to experiment for a while).

-The point of this isn’t to make your practice routine ultra rigid, and you can still be spontaneous if you’re feeling inspired, but you need to be more intentional with what you want to accomplish with your time spent behind the kit.
+The point of this isn’t to make your practice routine ultra rigid – and you can still be spontaneous if you’re feeling inspired – but you need to be more intentional with what you want to accomplish with your time behind the kit.

 One big mistake I made, and still sometimes make to this day, is that I don’t balance my practice enough between technique and musicality.
 What point is having good technique if you have nowhere to apply it?
 So for me, I need to be very intentional about playing music and becoming a better musician.